vgerak/MSc-thesis-Edinburgh/README.md

 ## About ##

-This is the diploma thesis that I submitted on August 19th, 2016 to fulfil the requirements for the MSc in Computer Science degree in the [School of Informatics](http://www.ed.ac.uk/informatics/) of the University of Edinburgh.
+This is the thesis I submitted on August 19th, 2016 to fulfil the requirements for the MSc in Computer Science degree in the [School of Informatics](http://www.ed.ac.uk/informatics/) of the University of Edinburgh.